Accessibility Frequently Asked Questions

 Does Zoom comply with WCAG guidelines and Section 508 Standards?

-Zoom applications and web pages are compliant with both Section 508 and WCAG 2.1 AA recommendations, with a few exceptions.
-Full details about how each product complies with each WCAG guideline can be found in the products’ respective VPAT documents can be found at www.zoom.us/accessibility.
+Full details about how each product complies with each WCAG guideline can be found in the products’ respective VPAT documents can be found on our Accessibility Page.

 Does Zoom support closed captioning for its live meetings and webinars?